wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    The two dots in the command specifies to look above the current folder.

    The `-out` parameter specifies the output file name.
-   Since the output of terraform plan is fed into the `terraform apply` command, a static file name is best.
+   Since the output of terraform plan is fed into the <a href="#TerraformApply">`terraform apply`</a> command, a static file name is best.
    However, some prefer to avoid overwriting by automatically using a different date stamp in the file name.

    The "%s" yields a date stamp like 147772345 which is the numer of seconds since the 1/1/1970 epoch.